-Also known as a Medigap policy, this is coverage that can be purchased from private insurance companies at an additional cost to provide coverage for Medicare-approved services, including deductibles, copays, and coinsurance, that Medicare does not.
+Also known as Medigap, supplemental coverage that you can purchase from private insurance companies for a monthly premium to help pay for Medicare-approved services, including deductibles, copays, and coinsurance, that Original Medicare does not.

-Original Medicare describes the federal fee-for-service health insurance program administered by the Centers for Medicare and Medicaid Services.
-It combines Part A (Hospital Insurance) and Part B (Medical Insurance) and benefits those who are 65 or older, as well as for people with end-stage renal disease (ESRD), amyotrophic lateral sclerosis (ALS), and some young people with disabilities.
-Every contracted service has a pre-approved amount that Medicare pays, after which the beneficiary pays their share.
+Original Medicare describes the federal fee-for-service health insurance program administered by the Centers for Medicare and Medicaid Services(CMS).
+It combines Part A (hospital insurance) and Part B (medical insurance) and benefits those who are 65 or older, as well as people with end-stage renal disease (ESRD), amyotrophic lateral sclerosis (ALS), and some younger people with disabilities.
+Every contracted service has a pre-approved amount that Medicare pays, after which you pay your share.

-These benefits are provided by Medicare Advantage plans for health care services provided by providers outside of the plan’s approved, in-network providers.
-These services may cost beneficiaries a higher out-of-pocket amount.
+Benefits that may be covered by Medicare Advantage plans for health care services received by providers outside of the plan’s approved, in-network.
+Out-of-network services may cost you more.

 Preferred Provider Organization (PPO) Plan

-A type of health plan that allows beneficiaries to pay a lower cost for using physicians, hospitals, and providers that are in network but permits them to use out-of-network providers at an additional cost.
+A type of health plan that allows you to pay a lower cost for using physicians, hospitals, and providers that are in-network but permit youo use out-of-network providers at an additional cost.

-The monthly fee that beneficiaries pay to their insurance company, health care plan, or to Medicare for their coverage.
+The monthly fee that you pay to your insurance company, health care plan, or to Medicare for your coverage.

 Private Fee-for-Service (PFFS) Plan

-A type of health coverage available as a Medicare Advantage plan that permits beneficiaries to seek service from any physician or facility that agrees to the plan’s payment terms and agrees to provide treatment.
-The amount that a beneficiary pays for service is detailed within its plan documents.
+A type of health coverage available as a Medicare Advantage plan that permits you to seek service from any physician or facility that agrees to your plan’s payment terms and agrees to provide treatment.
+The amount that you pay for service is detailed within your plan documents.

-A written order required by some Medicare Advantage health plans for medical services not provided by the beneficiary’s primary care physician.
-A referral is obtained directly from the primary care physician, and is usually required in order to have the health plan pay for a visit to a specialist or for services such as a vision examination.
+A written order required by some Medicare Advantage health plans for medical services not provided by your primary care physician.
+A referral, obtained directly from your primary care physician, is usually required to have your health plan pay for a visit to a specialist or for services such as a vision examination.

 Special Enrollment Period for Part B

-The special enrollment for Part B period provides the opportunity for enrollment for those who are eligible for Medicare Part B but who did not enroll during the Initial Enrollment Period because they had group health coverage provided by an employer or union, or volunteer internationally for at least 12 months with a qualified service.
+The special enrollment period (SEP) for Part B provides the opportunity to enroll in Medicare Part B if you did not enroll during your Initial Enrollment Period because you had group health coverage provided by an employer or union, or volunteered internationally for at least 12 months with a qualified service.
 Employer health plan coverage must be based on your current employment or the current employment of a spouse or family member at the time you first became eligible for Medicare.
 Coverage must remain continuous with no more than eight consecutive months of lapses from first becoming eligible for Medicare until Medicare enrollment during the SEP; neither COBRA or retirement coverage qualifies.

 Special Needs Plan (SNP)